brmson/dataset-sts/README.md

 ### Software tools

-  * **examples/** contains a couple of baselines on various tasks.
-Start here to learn about the Python tools available.
+To get started with simple classifiers that use task-specific code, look at the **examples/** directory.
+To get started with task-universal deep learning models, look at the **tools/** and **models/** directory.

   * **pysts/** Python module contains various tools for easy loading, manipulation and evaluation of the dataset.

   * **pysts/kerasts** the KeraSTS allows easy prototyping of deep learning models for many of the included tasks using the Keras library.

+  * **examples/** contains a couple of simple, self-contained baselines on various tasks.

+  * **tools/** directory contains tools to run, tune and evaluate the KeraSTS models from the models/ directory

+  * **models/** directory contains various strong baseline models using the KeraSTS toolkit, including state-of-art neural networks

 ### Full Datasets